desaidaxit6410-design/BudgetBuddy/README.md

-# 💸 SpendWise – MERN Expense Tracker
+# 💸 MySpend – MERN Expense Tracker

-SpendWise is a **full‑stack MERN application** for tracking income and expenses, visualizing financial data, and managing personal finances with ease.
+MySpend is a **full‑stack MERN application** for tracking income and expenses, visualizing financial data, and managing personal finances with ease.

 It features **secure authentication, interactive dashboards, charts, Excel export, and a modern responsive UI** – everything you need to stay on top of your finances.